Document Accessibility Day: Case Studies, Practical Knowledge, Tools

 • We support you in your PDF accessibility project with valuable tips and tricks.

-• How can you best comply with legal requirements within your available resources?
+• How can you best comply with legal requirements with your available resources?

 • What standards exist?
 What needs to be considered?

 • How have other companies approached this issue?
-Use cases: failures and success stories
+Case studies: failures and success stories

 • Get practical tips for successful implementation within your means.